 For example, one court ruled that the Fiesta Fashion blue prom dress (right) had no copyright protection even though it had decorative sequins on the bodice, ruching at the waist, and tulle layers on the skirt.

-The court found that each of those components are inextricably connected to the garment, and cannot exist independently as an artistic piece of work.
+The court found that each of those components is inextricably connected to the garment and cannot exist independently as an artistic piece of work.
 Because there was no copyright on the dress on the above, the court found that the Jovani dress on the left did not infringe.
 (See Jovani Fashion, Ltd v.
 Fiesta Fashions).

 CLOTHING ELEMENTS THAT ARE SEPARABLE FEATURES